DISHDevEx/leto/README.md

 ```

 6. Run your .py file.
-Boom, no you can dynamically allocate parameters in the ***config.ini*** file and then execute the .py file cleanly without CLI input.
+Boom, now you can dynamically allocate parameters in the ***config.ini*** file and then execute the .py file cleanly without CLI input.

 ## Requirement Installation